thomascpowell/clip/README.md

-In development: An API for clipping YouTube videos
+In development: An API for clipping YouTube videos.